Ashu11786/E-Commerce-Product-Page-Website/README.md

 2. Add products to the cart and view the updated total.
 3. Remove products from the cart if desired.

+## Contributing

+   Contributions are welcome!
+Please feel free to submit a pull request or open an issue for improvements or suggestions.

+## License

+   This project is licensed under the MIT License.

+## Acknowledgements

+   This project was created as part of a web development learning initiative.
+Special thanks to the **Skill Savvy team** for project guidelines and support.

 ## Project Structure

 ```graphql